 The applied parameters for the measurements provide a steadily saturated type ll curve (Figure 12), but the copepods of the control and exposed group didn’t show any major differences in the consumed prey in dependency of the prey density administered.

+Conclusions

 5.6.
 Outlook: